Home Lighting Control Micro Fusion Electricity Climate Change Contacts Links

 = 0.167 X 10^-23 gm / atom.

-As indicated by solar spectra, the sun consists of 73.4% hydrogen by mass.
-The rate of solar hydrogen mass loss via the solar wind is given by:
+Thus the rate of solar hydrogen mass loss via the solar wind is about:

 PRESENT SOLAR HYDROGEN MASS: